arthking17/KidZone/README.md

 #

-- [ ] Containerize the app with Docker using a dockerfile
+- [ ] build a docker image of project war file using a dockerfile

 #